mbogden/galaxyJSPAM/notes.md

 - Capstone Project
     - Get target pipeline working
         - (Working) Updating old data to new layout
-        - Getting scores for current machine comparisons
+        - (Working) Automate scores for direct machine comparisons

+    - Commands to remember
+        - python3 main_SIMR.py -targetDir path/to/target -newInfo -newRunInfo -newBase -newRunBase -newScore -newImage -paramName zoo_0_direct_scores

     - Get MPI working for a target
         - Copied/Shared target class object?
+        - Tasker/Workers?

     - Get a single-layer neural network going
         - Gather and pickle images into a temp file/folder
         - Use GPU to make the creation faster
         - Generalize it to all targets.

-- Triple image comparison
-	- Compare all Model, Unperturbated, and target image
-	- Where Model and unperturbed closely match, lower weight on model image

-- Masked comparison
-    - Apply mask to both images
-    - Send to specified compr method
-    - Mask Creation
-        - Arbitrary ovals that capture edge of target?
-        - single-layer nn?
-        - HOG abs-val of gradient?

-- Sparce Correlation
-    - Take 3+ "Rings" of the image
-    - Transorm into radial coordinates?
-    - Take correlation with flat matrix
-    - Send new matrix to std comparison methods?

 ## Big picture
 - Create automatic pipeline for evolution